neurologic/Neurophysiology-Lab/_build/html/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to Neurophysiology Lab

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.

-Check out the content pages bundled with this sample book to see more.
+This is a course designed to deepen your understanding of fundamental principles of neurophysiology, guide your skills in data processing and analysis, and enforce effective science communication.

+You can navigate the course website using the menu bar to the left.
+The table of contents below gives you an overview of the course materials as well as links to each section.

 ```{tableofcontents}
 ```